palasthotel/mesh/README.md

 mesh
 ====

-A html5-content-editable and jQuery Text-Editor
+A HTML5 content-editable and jQuery text-editor